dev-adriano-lira/springboot3-jpa/README.md

-# Web Services application with Spring Boot and JPA
+# Web Services application with Spring Boot and JPA/Hibernate

 ## Objectives
 * Create a Spring Boot application;